Multimodality: Audience

 Every text has its own defined audience, and makes rhetorical decisions to improve the audience's reception of that same text.
 In this same manner, multimodality has evolved to become a sophisticated way to appeal to a text's audience.
+In 1984, Lisa Ede and Andrea Lunsford provided a framework for discussing audience that included addressed audiences, and invoked, or imagined, audiences.
+While conversations surrounding audience have continued since 1984, it is important to consider the role of audience (whether addressed or invoked) while engaging in multimodal composing.

 Relying upon the canons of rhetoric in a different way than before, multimodal texts have the ability to address a larger, yet more focused, intended audience.
 Multimodality does more than solicit an audience; the effects of multimodality are imbedded in an audience's semiotic, generic and technological understanding.

 Psychological effects

 The appearance of multimodality, at its most basic level, can change the way an audience perceives information.
 The most basic understanding of language comes via semiotics – the association between words and symbols.
 A multimodal text changes its semiotic effect by placing words with preconceived meanings in a new context, whether that context is audio, visual, or digital.
 This in turn creates a new, foundationally different meaning for an audience.
 Bezemer and Kress, two scholars on multimodality and semiotics, argue that students understand information differently when text is delivered in conjunction with a secondary medium, such as image or sound, than when it is presented in alphanumeric format only.
 This is due to it drawing a viewer's attention to "both the originating site and the site of recontextualization".
 Meaning is moved from one medium to the next, which requires the audience to redefine their semiotic connections.
 Recontextualizing an original text within other mediums creates a different sense of understanding for the audience, and this new type of learning can be controlled by the types of media used.

 Multimodality also can be used to associate a text with a specific argumentative purpose, e.g., to state facts, make a definition, cause a value judgment, or make a policy decision.
 Jeanne Fahnestock and Marie Secor, professors at the University of Maryland and the Pennsylvania State University, labeled the fulfillment of these purposes stases.
 A text's stasis can be altered by multimodality, especially when several mediums are juxtaposed to create an individualized experience or meaning.
 For example, an argument that mainly defines a concept is understood as arguing in the stasis of definition; however, it can also be assigned a stasis of value if the way the definition is delivered equips writers to evaluate a concept, or judge whether something is good or bad.
 If the text is interactive, the audience is facilitated to create their own meaning from the perspective the multimodal text provides.
 By emphasizing different stases through the use of different modes, writers are able to further engage their audience in creating comprehension.